People

 James Callaghan

-He rose from a naval rating to Britain’s only leader to hold all four great offices of state, yet his premiership became defined by strikes that eroded public trust.
+He rose from Portsmouth hardship to become Britain's only holder of all four great offices of state, but his premiership was overwhelmed by inflation, union conflict and the Winter of Discontent.

 Portrait of James K Polk